 Strangely, the Puoc were counted as a distinct ethnic group in the 1985 Lao census, but were not listed in the 1995 census.
 It is likely they have been incorporated into the Pong ethnic group.

-The majority of Puoc, more than 11,000, live in neighboring areas of Vietnam.
+The majority of Puoc, live in neighboring areas of Vietnam.
 In Vietnam the Puoc are officially known as the Xinh Mun.
 Despite their similar-sounding names, the Xinh Mun are not related to the Singmoon ethnic group in Laos, who live near the Thai border.